 The formula for a successful customer acquisition goes through what the authors call Bullseye Framework.

 My life in advertising

 We must submit all things in advertising, as in everything else, to the court of public opinion by Claude C. Hopkins in My Life in Advertising

 We like to give new and fancy names to old things.
 Whether you want to call it marketing, growth hacking, and business development that is all about sales and scale up a business.
-Yet, Claude C. Hopkins was one of the great advertising pioneers taught me that independently from the name you give it marketing is about selling.
+Yet, Claude C. Hopkins was one of the great advertising pioneers taught me that independently of the name you give it marketing is about selling.